jdegand/ui-filter-modal/README.md

 UI Design Daily website has been down for a while (March - April 22) and the web archive capture of this page does not have the design image.

+[Filter Modal Design](https://dribbble.com/shots/17694430-Filter-Modal-UI-Design) can be found on dribble along with [all other ui design daily designs](https://dribbble.com/ildiesign).
+The UI Design Daily domain is abandoned.

 ## Useful Resources

 - [FaviconGrabber](https://favicongrabber.com)